pcolby/doxly/demo/dokit/docusaurus/classStatusCommand.md

 description: The  class implements the  CLI command.
 tags:
 ---
-The  <docRefTextType>  class implements the  <docMarkupType>  CLI command.
+The <a href="classStatusCommand">StatusCommand</a> class implements the TODO CLI command.